Exeed Sterra ES: Overview

 Originally codenamed E03, the Exeed Sterra ES was revealed as a prototype in April 2023, at Auto Shanghai with a coefficient of drag of 0.205 C_{d}.

-Interior

 The interior features both a full LCD instrument panel and a 16 in floating center touchscreen with an AR-HUD digital head-up display, a Bose audio system, and mobile phone wireless charging.
 The operating system is Huawei's HarmonyOS with an addition of Chery's LION AI system that supports voice control, facial recognition, AR navigation, driving assistance, internet services, and smart home functions, etc.

 2025 update

 In August 2024 for the 2025 model year, the Sterra ES had its powertrain updated with specifications similar to the Sterra ET.
 All pure electric versions now use an 800-volt electrical architecture, and the battery have been slimmed down to new two options.
 The standard battery is a 77 kWh LFP pack supplied by CATL with a peak DC charging power of 420 kW, allowing for a 30–80% DC charging time of nine minutes.
 It can be paired with the previously used 230 kW single-motor rear-wheel drive or 353 kW dual-motor all-wheel drive configurations.
 The top trim is available with a 100 kWh CATL-supplied NMC pack with a peak DC charging power of 297 kW, and is available exclusively with the all-wheel drive powertrain.